Seraj-Omar/Nutrition-Label/README.md

 # Nutrition-Label

-Creating a nutrition label as a practice on CSS Typography
+Built a nutrition label as a practice on CSS Typography

 see it here :
 https://nutrition-label-11.netlify.app/